Mejituu/spotmicroai-raspberrypi/1. Prepare your RaspberryPi for SpotMicro/README.md

 Your terminal windows will lose connectivity.

-Reconnect to the SpotMicroPi, remember your password is now "spotmicro"
+Reconnect to the SpotMicroAI, remember your password is now "spotmicro"

 ```
 ssh pi@192.168.1.XX